 What is a referral code and why do I need it?

 Once you choose a provider, you will need to give them your referral code(s).
-With the code they can view your client record, accept the referral, and start organising services for you — if you choose to accept their services.
+With the code they can view your client record and support plan, accept the referral, and start organising services for you — if you choose to accept their services.